BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_4_Lightning_Network_Review.md

 *  [SparkWallet](https://github.com/shesek/spark-wallet)

-## Using Different Lightning Implementations
+## Use Different Lightning Implementations

 c-lightning isn't your only option.
 Today there are three widely used implementations of the Lightning Network.
 All of them follow the [Basis of Lightning Technology (BOLT) documents](https://github.com/lightningnetwork/lightning-rfc), which describe a layer-2 protocol for off-chain bitcoin transfers.
 The specifications are currently a work-in-progress that is still being drafted.